Skip to main content Skip to page footer

 How spectrometers work

 The operation of spectrometers involves several steps.
-First, the sample is irradiated with light.
+First, the entrance optic is irradiated with light.
 This light is then split by a dispersive element such as a prism or a grating, which spatially separates the different wavelengths.
-Sensors such as photodiodes or CCDs then detect the separated light beams and a spectrum is generated that can be analyzed to draw conclusions about the sample.
+Sensors such as photodiodes or CCDs then detect the separated light beams and a spectrum is generated.
+The spectrum can be analyzed to draw conclusions about the sample.

 A frequently used setup is the Czerny-Turner spectrometer.
 A Czerny-Turner spectrometer typically consists of two mirrors and a grating.
 The arrangement is chosen so that the optical aberrations are minimized and the spectral resolution is maximized.
 The design also enables handling, especially in mobile applications or smaller laboratory environments, and precise light analysis.

 Types of spectrometers

-There are different types of spectrometers based on different techniques and applications.
 Here are three basic types: Array spectrometers, monochromators and double monochromators.

 Array spectrometers: Array spectrometers use an array of detectors, usually CCD or CMOS sensors, that simultaneously capture a wide range of wavelengths.
 This technology enables fast measurements as the entire spectrum is captured at once without the need for moving parts.